Welding Clamps: Everything You Need to Know!

 Types of Magnetic Welding Clamps

-Multi-angle magnetic clamps: Featuring adjustable or pivoting magnets, these clamps can accommodate a wide range of angles for welding various joint configurations.
+Multi-angle magnetic clamps: Featuring adjustable magnets, these clamps accommodate a wide range of angles suitable for various joint configurations.

 Applications and Advantages of Magnetic Welding Clamps